kellerza/sunsynk/hass-addon-sunsynk/DOCS.md

   > This must be a string.
 So if your serial is a number only place it in single quotes `'1000'`

+- `SENSOR_PREFIX`

+  A prefix to add to all the MQTT Discovered Home Assistant Sensors (e.g. try SS)

 - `SENSORS`

   A list of sensors to poll.
 You can use any sensor defined in the sunsynk Python library - [here](https://github.com/kellerza/sunsynk/blob/main/sunsynk/definitions.py)